An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 Lymphoplasmacytic Lymphoma.
 Lymphoplasmacytic lymphoma, also called Waldenstrom's macroglobulinemia or immunocytoma, is a rare type of lymphoma accounting for about 1% of NHL cases.
 It usually affects older adults and most often involves bone marrow, lymph nodes, and spleen.

 Primary Central Nervous System Lymphoma.
 This lymphoma affects the brain and spinal cord.
-Although it is generally rare, it is common in people who have AIDS.
+Although it is generally rare, it is more common in people who have AIDS.

 Burkitt's Lymphoma.
 Burkitt's lymphoma is one of the most common types of childhood NHL, accounting for about 40% of NHL pediatric cases in the United States.
 It usually starts in the abdomen and spreads to other organs, including the brain.
 A specific type of Burkitt's lymphoma that typically occurs in African children often involves facial bones and is associated with Epstein-Barr virus infection.

 Lymphoblastic Lymphoma.
-This lymphoma is also common in children, accounting for about 25% of NHL pediatric cases, most often boys.
+This lymphoma is more common in children, accounting for about 25% of NHL pediatric cases, most often boys.
 It is associated with a large mediastinal mass (occurring in chest cavity between the lungs) and carries a high risk for spreading to bone marrow, the brain, and other lymph nodes.

-Non-Hodgkin’s lymphoma is one of the most common cancers in the United States.
-Each year, about 70,000 Americans are diagnosed with non-Hodgkin's lymphomas, and about 19,000 people die of the disease.
+Non-Hodgkin'non-Hodgkin's lymphomas, and about 19,000 people die of the disease.
 Since the 1970s, NHL incidence rates have doubled.
 Part of the reason for this dramatic rise may be due to AIDS, which increases the risk for high-grade lymphomas.

 The cause of non-Hodgkin's lymphoma is unknown, but certain factors may increase a person's risk of developing this cancer.